na-na-hi/renget/archive/mwglists.md

 * clones of tiffany dover being farmed for more vaccine shots
 * The western world turning white african refugees away while welcoming non-white ones
 * china organ harvesting of their unwanted/wrong peoples
-* Dead guy at Glenwood Caverns Adventure Park is a real live hero who defeated his CIA MKULTRA mind control
 * Seismic blasting ships causing earthquakes, a'la Amazon Warrior unzipping the fault in new zealand 2016
 * Just Stop Oil protesters are paid shills to make actual environmentalists look bad and disruptive
 * 50% of all internet traffic is bots.
 Dead internet theory is not a theory.
 * Project blue beam.
 * north korea sending troops through the siberian railway to join russian military forces
 * Tiffany Gomas plane lady pointing to someone on the plane who is a reptiloid / they live alien
-* nft lazy ape gallery uses new eye trick to make sure their nft tokens are viewable only once
 * paneras new 'death lemonade' hospitalizing several and killing one
-* Chris-Chan Denies Allegations Of Incest With Mother
 * 'War Thunder' Forums Leak Classified Military Documents
 * Magnus Carlsen And Hans Niemann use vibrating Anal Beads to cheat at chess
 * the congolese eating albino people in a restaurant